 The most recent 12 months of statements available at the application date are generally required, but older may be allowed at UW's discretion provided the most recent statement is not more than 120 days old as of the note date.
-Three options for evaluating business bank statements are available.
+Five options for evaluating business bank statements are available.
 Multiple accounts may be utilized for calculating the business' cash flow, however, the same method must be applied to all accounts.
-Multiple businesses may also be used to determine qualification provided each is separately verified in accordance with these underwriting guidelines Transfers between an Applicant's business accounts are not considered deposits.
+Multiple businesses may also be used to determine qualification provided each is separately verified in accordance with these underwriting guidelines.
+The underwriter must have a reasonable basis to determine that deposits utilized represent business income.
+Transfers between an Applicant's business accounts are not considered deposits.
 Any abnormal deposits will need to be sourced and documented.
 Abnormal deposits will typically be those that are greater than 50% of the average monthly eligible deposits and that are out of the ordinary in form, amount, or frequency Updated statements through funding may be required at underwriter's discretion.
 To utilize business bank statements for the income calculation, the Applicant(s) combined must own 25% or more of the business.
 Updated statements through funding may be required at underwriter's discretion.